-As you may be aware, I am a recording artist, and have been writing, composing and producing my own original music since I was about 16.
-Today, I’m… older.
-I have a pile of unfinished projects, albums and scratch ideas.
-I have notes for some cool music videos.
-There is plenty of evidence on several hard drives that ideas and inspirations were never in short supply, but the ridiculous amount of time that began to fill in between releasing products and creations into the world has grown significantly.
+As you may know, I am a recording artist who has been writing, composing, and producing my own original music since I was about 16.
+Today, I am… older.
+I have a backlog of unfinished projects, albums, and random ideas.
+I’ve made notes for some cool music videos.
+There is ample evidence on several hard drives that ideas and inspirations were never in short supply, but the ridiculous amount of time that began to elapse between releasing products and creations into the world has increased significantly.
+I’m sure many other creators out there can relate.

-Do I blame it on life?
+Should I blame life?
 Distractions?
-Lack of money or time?
+Lack of funds or time?
 A woman?
-Did jobs, career, and other things become more important?
-It’s frustrating that I’ve never earned a living pursuing my artistic endeavors, but I have learned that commercial success was never a legitimate reason for putting off and deferring the completion of an album, or whatever else had been for years on the creative to-do list.
-I chose to defer joy, fulfilment, flow, and being a creator.
+Did jobs, careers, and other topics take center stage?
+It’s frustrating that I’ve never made a living from my artistic endeavors, but I’ve learned that commercial success was never a good reason to put off or delay finishing an album or whatever else had been on my creative to-do list for years.
+I chose to postpone joy, fulfillment, flow, and being a creator.
 Nothing and no one forced me.

-Life keeps happening, whether you make plans for it or not.
-Life happens wherever you are, whether you’re aware and engaged, or distracted, anxious, worried, and stressed.
-I’ve tried variations of making plans, but it rarely sticks.
-It seems evident my personality type prefers to be and do in a more carefree fashion, without imposed restrictions.
-The problem is, I am never really feeling fulfilled nor satisfied.
+Life continues whether you plan it or not, whether you are aware and engaged or distracted, anxious, worried, and stressed.
+I’ve tried various methods for making plans, but they rarely work.
+My personality type appears to prefer being and doing things in a more carefree manner, with no imposed schedule or location constraints.
+The problem is that I never feel content.
 My mind is elsewhere, as is my presence.
 It’s an endless cycle of self-sabotage.
-What’s always true, however, is that once I begin creating, it’s effortless to keep creating.
+What remains true, however, is that once I begin creating, it is easy to continue creating.
 The body remembers.
 The muscles remember.
-Once the mind is out of the way, the heart and spirit rush in and take over.
+When the mind is no longer active, the heart and spirit take control.
 It’s amazing.

 Our true voice will be heard.
 Always.